 My requirements were fairly simple, I wanted an Australian number, preferably Perth, with minimal monthly cost as I receive a very low number of faxes, sent directly to my email account.

-Tri-Tel was $24.95/month, so that was too expensive. eFax was free for non-Australian numbers, which might be interesting to some of you, but was $18/month (US?
-GST?) for an Australian number, so that was pretty rich too.
+Tri-Tel was $24.95/month, so that was too expensive. eFax is $19.80/month for an Australian number, so that was pretty rich too.

-In the end, I went with Ozefax, $8.80/month for 30 minutes of inbound calls (roughly 50 Fax pages).
-They answered a support question very promptly, and so far I’ve left the voice mail service active even though I don’t really need it.
+In the end, I went with Ozefax, $7/month for 30 pages.
+They answered a support question very promptly.
 It would be nice if their web site offered a test Fax email with a two or three page sample Fax and a short voice mail message so potential customers could see what they would recieve and verify that everything works.
 It would also be nice if they offered online management of your account (receive formats, services, and email addresses).

-There looks to be very little separating mBox and Ozefax - mBox is slightly more expensive, but their site and facilities look much cleaner.
+There looks to be very little separating mBox, axiatel and Ozefax - Ozefax is slightly less expensive, but the other two also offer good value.

 Since starting with Ozefax, I have received a handful of faxes, and while the quality is pretty poor, it is a fax after all, and the faxes are readable, so I'm fairly happy with the service - and it is saving me around $300/year in Telstra line rental.